-4.10.1 The school understands that children that are absent from education for prolonged periods and/or repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and criminal exploitation - particularly county lines.
-This includes children missing from education that are not on roll

-4.10.2 Gosford Park Primary School will report information to the Local Authority when problems are first emerging and always should this result in the removal of a child from roll.
+- 4.10.1 The school understands that children being absent from education for prolonged periods and/or repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and criminal exploitation particularly county lines. - 4.10.2 Gosford Park Primary School will report information to the Local Authority when problems are first emerging and if there is a need for the removal of a child from roll.